facelessuser/pymdown-extensions/docs/src/markdown/extensions/arithmatex.md

 Generally, it is best to add your own configuration to get exactly what you want.
 Here we show some simple examples of configurations done in JavaScript.
 We've provided two basic configurations below: one that is configured for Arithmatex's [MathJax Output Format](#mathjax-output-format), and one that works with the [Generic Output Format](#generic-output-format) by using `tex2jax`.
-These are a good starting point,so feel free to take them and configure them further.
+These are a good starting point, so feel free to take them and configure them further.
 Please see the [MathJax][mathjax] site for more info on using MathJax extensions/plugins and configuring those extensions/plugins.

 === "Default - MathJax 3"